Get insider access

 See our review

-2. Best Upper Mid-Range USB-C Monitor
+2. Best Thunderbolt Monitor

 See our review

-3. Best Thunderbolt Monitor
+3. Best Mid-Range USB-C Monitor

 See our review

-4. Best Mid-Range USB-C Monitor
+4. Best Lower Mid-Range USB-C Monitor

 It's good for productivity as it has Picture-in-Picture and Picture-by-Picture modes, which is great if you want to connect two sources.
 It's also a great choice if you need to use it in a well-lit office space, as it has good reflection handling and is bright enough to overcome glare.
-Lastly, it has wide viewing angles and excellent ergonomics, so you can easily adjust the screen to an ideal viewing position and show content to someone next to you.
+Lastly, it has wide viewing angles and fantastic ergonomics, so you can easily adjust the screen to an ideal viewing position and show content to someone next to you.

 See our review